 Not every pre-sale update requires expensive imported materials.
 Some of the highest-return improvements are also the least impacted by tariffs.

-Paint: This is the number 1 thing we typically recommend.
+Paint: This is the number one thing we typically recommend.
 Fresh interior and exterior paint is one of the best returns you can get.
 Most of the cost is in the labor.
 It truly transforms how a home photographs and feels when a buyer walks in.
 Budget roughly $3,000 to $6,000 for a full interior repaint on a typical North Park bungalow.
-This money is completely well spent.
+This money is well spent.

 What’s worth avoiding right now?
 Full kitchen gut-jobs, new roof installations, and anything that requires structural steel or significant lumber.
 The cost-to-value math has shifted.
 You may not recoup what you spend.